 Optimising inland container shipping chain

+In 2020, container throughput in the port of Rotterdam was 14.3 million TEU.
 Container handling is the key driver of growth in the port today.
 And inland shipping plays an indispensable role in the transport of containers to the hinterland.

 Developments in the container chain